mohammedashiqs/CAR-BACKEND/README.md

    access: public

- 2. To view all cars sold by dealership
+ 2. To view all cars sold by dealership - Done

    description:  Fetches a list of vehicles sold by the dealership.
    url: http://127.0.0.1:5000/dealership/sold-cars/:dealershipId